revoltchat/backend/README.md

 ### Docker Helper Scripts

-If you have Docker installed, you can use the helper scripts to deploy Revolt in your development environment.
+If you have Docker installed, you can use the helper scripts to deploy Delta in your development environment.

 | Command        | Description                |
 | -------------- | -------------------------- |